grrr-amsterdam/gulpfile/README.md

 #### Configure
 - Create a `gulp.json` config file (see below).
-- Add a `.babelrc` file and add the required dependencies for the project.
-A good starting point is by adding `babel-preset-env`, and adding it as the current preset in the `.babelrc` file.
-See the [Babel documentation](https://babeljs.io/docs/plugins/preset-env/) for more info.
+- Add a the required Babel dependencies for your project.
+A good starting point is by adding `babel-preset-env`.
+See the [Babel docs](https://babeljs.io/docs/plugins/preset-env/) for more information.

-Note: the `.babelrc` file in this project is only used for transpiling the gulpfile itself.
-Without one specified in the project, no transpiling or bundling of JavaScript will be performed.
+- Specify the Babel config either in the `gulp.json` file or your `package.json`.
+See [below](#config-file) for an example, or check the [Babel docs](https://babeljs.io/docs/usage/babelrc/) for more information.

 #### Run
 Run gulp by calling: